Nazcain/meadow/src/content/blog/introducing-meadow/introducing-meadow.md

 author: Joanna Rutkowska
 authorImage: https://golem.foundation/assets/img/team/joanna.jpg
 authorUrl: https://golem.foundation/team#joanna-rutkowska
-description: "This post presents a new tool - _Meadow_ - that we have been building at Golem Foundation over the last year."
+description: "This post presents a new tool – _Meadow_ – that we have been building at Golem Foundation over the last year."
-shortDescription: "This post presents a new tool - _Meadow_"
+shortDescription: "This post presents a new tool – _Meadow_"
 ---

-*Meadow* tries to be a tool to help people make better sense of the vast landscape of information which we’re all emerged within.[^Wildland]
+_Meadow_ tries to be a tool to help people make better sense of the vast landscape of information which we’re all emerged within.[^Wildland]

 [^Wildland]: Meadow conceptually belongs into the wider initiative under the umbrella name _Wildland_ -- a set of ideas and projects we’ve been researching and developing at the Golem Foundation over the last 5 years.
 Still, Meadow is a standalone product, not dependent on any of the previous software we released before.

 ## Meadow is a visual information browser and organizer